Cries of the Past: Reception

 Cries of the Past has received mostly positive reviews.

 Alex Cantwell of Chronicles of Chaos praised the band's ability to mix hardcore punk and black metal together, saying the album is "Cradle of Filth meets Hatebreed."
 Sherwin Frias of Jesus Freak Hideout also praised the album, giving it a perfect 5/5.
 Frias praised the band's musicianship, especially the keyboard work done by Chris Dudley, as well as Dallas Taylor's vocals.

 Casey Boland of Alternative Press gave the album a more mixed review.
 Boland praised the album's better production over the debut Act of Depression and Dudley's performance, stating "Dudley’s contributions add just enough sonic coloring to make the songs somewhat unique."
 Boland criticized the length of the songs, stating that "And I Dreamt of You" could have been shorter or split into several different songs and said the songs "feel like patchworks of riffs sewn haphazardly together into an ugly quilt of disjointed patterns."

 The album's title track would later appear on the band's 2012 compilation album Anthology: 1999–2013.

+In 2023, Cries of the Past was ranked at number 8 on Revolvers list of Underoath albums ranked "From Worst to Best."
+The author noted the album's better production and performances over Act of Depression and praised the inclusion of keyboards, but also stated the album sounds dated and too different from the band's later releases.